Li88leOwl/PacketLabForNewbies/README.md

    Open the Packet Tracer file (with the `.pka` extension) in Cisco Packet Tracer and start working through the challenges.

 4. **Try to Solve the Unsolved Files**:
    If you're feeling up for the challenge, grab an unsolved PKA file, read through the instructions, and try to configure the network yourself.
 After solving, feel free to submit a pull request with your solutions to share with others!
+(IF stuck check the solved files to help you troubleshoot where needed)

 5. **Share Your Solutions and Learn Together**:
    If you solve any of the unsolved challenges, don’t forget to share your solution by opening a pull request.
 Feel free to ask for help if you're stuck or want to discuss a particular solution.